Kyriosity/read-write/README+/pencraft/README+/essays/README+/bool/NullRefError.md

 <h1 align="center"><code>Null</code>, its Reference, and their Mistake<br />🔎&empty;</h1>

-### ∅`NULL`⚡REFERENCE has earned a gruesome reputation of being an _exceptional_ plague:
+### ∅`NULL`⚡REFERENCE has earned a gruesome notoriety of _exceptional_ plague:

 <table><tr valign="top">
 <td>

-#### Its outbreaks appear literally from `nothing` and are too common to call them just `exceptions` &thinsp;&mdash;&thinsp; they strike in safe _vs._ unmanaged code, in the bolted-to-the-floor mainframes _vs._ data clouds, and spare neither junior nor seasoned developers.
+**Its outbreaks appear literally from `nothing` and are too common to call them just `exceptions` &thinsp;&mdash;&thinsp; they strike in safe _vs._ unmanaged code, in the bolted-to-the-floor mainframes _vs._ data clouds, and spare neither junior nor seasoned developers.**

 _Turing_ awardee [Sir&nbsp;Tony&nbsp;Hoare](../../../quotes/README+/contributors/README.md#tony-hoare) willingly took the blame of being this _Frankenstein_ who brought the
 [**billion&#8209;dollar&nbsp;mistake**](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/)<sup>🎥</sup> into the software Eden.

-But nobody else _Great_ has volunteered to cut this sinister _Gordian_ "blockchain" to stop  collecting its billion toll.\
+But nobody else _Great_ has volunteered to cut this  _Gordian_ "nullchain" to stop  collecting its billion toll.\
 ___________\
 <samp>**BEWARE**</samp>**!** `Null` may be disguised as `Nothing`, `nil`, `none`, `undef[ined]`, or even `NaN`.
 And `Reference` may be `Pointer`, `dereferencing`, or none (just "null" itself).